 Having to buy a new wardrobe as her waistline shrinks has been a bit of a challenge for Susut too and her husband jokes that she should just be renting her new clothes as she’s sure to drop even more weight with the help of Dr. Berg’s tips.

 Susut found her main sources of support in her friend Myers and in Dr. Berg and his social media channel Dr. Berg Keto and IF Lab.
 Dr. Berg helped Susut pay less attention to the scale and to really understand her diabetes.
-“As a diabetic, you know a lot about how high sugar levels affect you, but not high insulin levels,” says Susut.
+“As a diabetic, you know a lot about how high sugar levels affect you, but not high Fat Storing Hormone levels,” says Susut.
 “Dr. Berg really helped me understand a lot.”

 “I really wish I would’ve started sooner,” says Susut.
 “I could’ve avoided becoming diabetic.”
 She urges people who are interested in Keto to start now and quit waiting to begin your journey to health.
 Susut has first-hand experience letting pharmaceuticals dictate her life and now she’s taking responsibility and seeing results.
 “Overall, I think the best part is really feeling like I am taking care of myself and giving my body its best chance of a healthy future,” Susut says.